EPO: Entropy-regularized Policy Optimization for LLM Agents Reinforcement Learning: Methodology

 \subsection{Entropy Regularization}

 To address the exploration-exploitation cascade failure, we first adapt entropy regularization to capture the temporal structure of multi-turn interactions.
-Unlike traditional RL where entropy is computed per-step, we recognize that in multi-turn environments, early trajectory decisions compound across subsequent turns.
+Unlike traditional RL where entropy is computed per-step, we recognize that in multi-turn environments, decisions compound across subsequent turns through shared policy parameters.
 Therefore, we compute entropy across all turns within each trajectory and average over the batch of trajectories.
 The entropy-regularized policy loss is formulated as $L^{ER}(\theta) = L^{MT}(\theta) - \lambda L^{H}(\theta)$, where $\lambda$ is the entropy coefficient, and the entropy loss is averaged over the batch of trajectories:

 where $B$ is the batch size (number of trajectories), $T$ is the number of turns per trajectory, $\mathcal{H}_{j,t,i}$ is the entropy at token position $i$ in turn $t$ of trajectory $j$, and $|\tau_{j,t}|$ represents the sequence length at turn $t$ of trajectory $j$.
 The token-level entropy $\mathcal{H}$ is computed from the model's probability distribution over the vocabulary at each position as $\mathcal{H} = -\sum_{v \in V} p(v|w_{<t}) \log p(v|w_{<t})$, where $p(v|w_{<t})$ is the probability of token $v$ from vocabulary $V$ given the preceding context $w_{<t}$.